Freedom Scientific Inc.

 Note: Your settings will not be saved if you do not exit both the wizard and Bluetooth Devices dialog box as described in step 9.

-The BrailleIn™ feature allows you to use only the Perkins-style braille keyboard on your Focus display to control your computer using both Windows and application specific commands.
+The BrailleIn™ feature allows you to use the Perkins-style braille keyboard on your Focus display to control your computer using both Windows and application specific commands.
 In addition, you can also enter both contracted and uncontracted braille input from your braille display’s keyboard.
 The advantage is that you no longer have to switch between your computer’s keyboard and your display’s keyboard, or enter a special typing mode in order to use contracted braille to run your computer or programs.
 For a list of keystrokes, refer to the Focus Keyboard Commands Overview section of this manual.

 With BrailleIn, as you type in contracted braille using the Perkins-style keyboard, your input is immediately translated back as normal text in the current e-mail, document, or form.
 If an application or specific edit box does not support contracted braille, JAWS announces “Computer Braille” when tutor messages are enabled.